Jivitesh-Poojary-zz/CNS-Shiny-Apps/Streamgraph/Readme.md

-# Streamgraph Shiny Visualization Tool
+# Streamplot Shiny Visualization Tool
-  A streamgraph (or "stream graph") is a type of stacked area graph which is displaced around a central axis, resulting in a flowing, organic shape.
+  A streamgraph (or "streamplot") is a type of stacked area graph which is displaced around a central axis, resulting in a flowing, organic shape.
 Streamgraphs were developed by Lee Byron and popularized by their use in a February 2008 New York Times article on movie box office revenues.
 [WikiPedia](https://en.wikipedia.org/wiki/Streamgraph)

   ![Streamplot](./Streamplot.png "Stream plot")